walt-port/prod-e/docs/overview.md

 - Public subnet CIDR: 10.0.1.0/24
 - Private subnet CIDR: 10.0.2.0/24
 - Database settings: instance class, engine version, credentials, etc.
+- ECS settings: CPU, memory, image, container port, etc.

 ## Future Plans

 The infrastructure is designed to be expanded in the future.
 Planned enhancements include:

 - Multi-AZ deployment for high availability
+- Proper Node.js/Express API for the ECS service
-- ECS Fargate services for containerized applications
+- Prometheus and Grafana for monitoring
-- CloudFront for content delivery
+- React frontend for visualization
+- CI/CD pipeline with GitHub Actions
 - S3 buckets for static content and file storage
 - CloudWatch for monitoring and alarming